 CRRSA Act Information and FAQs

-The Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, the second federal COVID relief package, became law in December and includes aid that will be distributed directly to students by Robert Morris University.
-The university has created an initial distribution plan to provide assistance to students from these CRRSA Act funds, beginning in March 2021.
+The Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, the second federal COVID relief package, includes aid that is distributed directly to students by Robert Morris University.
+The university began providing assistance to students from CRRSA Act funds in March 2021.
 Students will be contacted directly regarding their eligibility and distribution amount.

 What is the CRRSA Act, and how will it help students at RMU?